-1. Let Her Sleep In
+1. Let Her Sleep In on Mother’s Day

-2. Knock a Chore Off the Honey-do List
+2. Knock a Chore Off the Honey-Do List

-3. Give Her the Day Off
+3. Give Your Mom the Day Off

-4. Wash Her Car for Her
+4. Detail Her Car

 5. Make Personalized Coupons

-Any day can be a Mother’s Day, and every day is a good day to pitch in and help with what needs to be done.
+Any day can be Mother’s Day, and every day is a good day to pitch in and help with what needs to be done.
 Kids young and old can make a book of coupons for Mom that she can redeem whenever she needs help (and whenever you need a reminder to help without complaining).

-Coupon books can be hand-made, coloured, sketched or printed on the computer.
+Coupon books can be handmade, coloured, sketched, or printed on the computer.
 It can be a list you post on the fridge or notes that you staple together like a book.
-There’s no right or wrong way, so let your heart inspire you.
+There’s no right or wrong way, so let your heart inspire you!